Odkryj Warszawę (pl_01)

 - NPC: King Sigismund

-- Story: Antura knocked the king's crown off while running through the square.
+- Story: Antura knocked the king's crown off while running through the square, and the third sword piece is locked in the chest here.

 - Fact: King Sigismund moved the capital from Kraków to Warsaw.
 The Royal Castle is nearby, and Poland is now governed by Parliament.